elanhickler/seObjectiveReaper/README.md

 Functions to manipulate a TrackEnvelope*.
 Holds a list of ENVPT.

 ### AUTOITEM
-Functions to manpipulate automation items.
+Functions to manipulate automation items.

 ### AUTOITEMLIST
 Functions to gather automation items.
 Holds a list of AUTOITEM.